-None of Us Were Trained How to Be Good Parents:” An ADHD Guide to Behavior Therapy
+“None of Us Were Trained How to Be Good Parents:” An ADHD Guide to Behavior Therapy

 Behavior therapy works for children with ADHD if parents set specific rules for behavior, and enforce them consistently with both positive and negative consequences.
 Use these seven strategies to get started on the road to stronger self control — today!

-The fundamentals of behavior therapy for ADHD are easy to understand and implement, even without the help of a therapist.
+The fundamentals of behavior therapy for ADHD are easy to understand and implement, even without the help of a psychologist.
 Have you ever given your child a time-out for talking back, for instance, or a heads-up before taking him some place that is likely to challenge his self-control?
 Then you already have a sense of how behavior therapy works in parenting children with ADHD.

 “A lot of behavior modification is just common-sense parenting,” says William Pelham, Jr., Ph.D., director of the Center for Children and Families at the State University of New York at Buffalo.
 “The problem is that none of us were trained how to be good parents, and none of us expected to have children who needed parents with great parenting skills and patience.”

 The basic idea of behavior therapy is to set specific rules governing your child’s behavior (nothing vague or too broad), and to enforce your rules consistently, with positive consequences for following them and negative consequences for infractions.
 To get started on your own, Dr. Pelham suggests these seven strategies, based on real ADHD behavior therapy techniques:

 1. Make sure your child understands the rules.

 Telling a child to “do this” or to “avoid doing that” is not enough.
 To ensure that your child knows the rules cold, create lists and post them around the house.
 For example, you might draw up a list detailing the specific things your child must do to get ready for school.

 Make sure the rules are worded clearly.
 Go over the rules to make sure he understands, and review them as necessary.
 Stick with the routines until your child has them down — and then stick with them some more; backsliding is a common phenomenon.

 2. Give clear commands.